top of page

 I said I'd never try this

-A drop of condensation from my bivy startled me awake.
-I brushed the moisture away and blinked at a tableau of stars framed by leafless trees.
-The temperature hovered around 0 degrees Fahrenheit.
+A drop of condensation from my bivy startles me awake.
+I brush the moisture away and blink at a tableau of stars framed by leafless trees.
+The temperature hovers around 0 degrees Fahrenheit.

 Hours before, we had parked at the empty trailhead and affixed our headlamps for the two-mile hike to our planned camping area.
 The trail hadn’t been used since the last snowfall and our snowshoes sank several inches with each step.
 We chose a spot to camp that—in warmer months—was likely a boggy glade strewn with rocks and rotting stumps.
 On that February night, it was buried under many feet of leveling snow.